MIG Wire Types for Auto Body: Which to Use and When

 flux cored wire for contaminated metal

-When the panel isn’t clean and you’re dealing with rust, scale, paint, or other contamination, flux-cored wire like E71T-1 gives you a better chance at a sound weld than solid MIG wire.
-You’ll get deeper penetration and better gap filling on dirty metal, which matters when corrosion has eaten away the edge.
+When the panel isn’t clean and you face rust, scale, paint, or other contamination, flux-cored wire can work better than solid MIG wire.
+It can give you deeper penetration and better gap filling on rough metal.

-• Use flux-cored wire when prep is limited.
+• Use flux-cored wire when prep remains limited.

 Match Your Wire, Gas, and Settings